 Dushanbe

-Dushanbe is Tajikistan's capital and the essential starting point for every major adventure in the country.
-Sitting at 780 meters in the Hissar Valley with 1.24 million residents, the city offers the last full urban services before travelers enter some of the most remote mountain terrain on Earth.
-Named for a centuries-old Monday bazaar, Dushanbe combines Persian culture, Soviet heritage, and modern ambition along its tree-lined Rudaki Avenue.
+Dushanbe is Tajikistan's capital and the starting point for almost every journey into the country's mountains.
+Set at around 800 meters in the Hissar Valley, with more than a million residents, it offers the last full city services before travelers head into some of the most remote terrain on Earth.
+Named for a centuries-old Monday bazaar and rebuilt as a Soviet capital, it is a city of wide, tree-lined boulevards, fountains, and tea houses, now changing fast as new monumental architecture rises along Rudaki Avenue.
+From here the Pamir Highway, the Fann Mountains, and Iskanderkul are all within reach.

 Ecovoyager Experiences